Governance¶

 Sybil Detection Quick Start¶

-from src.governance import GovernanceConfig, GovernanceEngine
+from swarm.governance import GovernanceConfig, GovernanceEngine

 config = GovernanceConfig(